Bird Opening: d5

 History and Notable Players

 It arises from the Bird Opening.
-Among the most prolific practitioners on the White side are Manfred Thonig (70 games), Henry Edward Bird (44 games), Artur Jakubiec (37 games).
-On the Black side, notable exponents include Wolfgang Uhlmann (10 games), Gedeon Barcza (9 games), Petr Haba (8 games).
+On the White side, Manfred Thonig (70 games), Henry Edward Bird (44 games), Artur Jakubiec (37 games) top the database.
+Notable Black exponents: Wolfgang Uhlmann (10 games), Gedeon Barcza (9 games), Petr Haba (8 games).

 Practice on Chessiverse